 However a year later I found myself surrounded by a group of people that refer to as my best friends, there were 10 of them.
 They were all so different and seemed to be full of life, and I guess that is what drew me into them.
 Our personalities were like an electromagnetic spectrum.

 So different yet we worked so well together, to produce the perfect friendship.
 Among those groups of friends, there was a boy.
 Yes, you guessed it, this is a story of a simple girl and a simple boy falling in love.
-By the way, I highly recommend to download and read The Bad Boy Formula guide by Carlos Xuma.
+By the way, I highly recommend Carlos Xuma’s ebook The Bad Boy Formula.
 I bet you will be amazed by his dating tips and tricks.

 I was never in a relationship before, no one ever confessed their undying love for me or even had the slightest of interest in me, and I was okay with that.
 I was okay with it until I got broken.
 I always believed that whatever I cannot control God or fate or whatever you believe in will take care of it, that eventually, things will work out somehow.
 That is why I never seek relationships and I never look at boys with anything more than friendship interests at heart, and whatever happens, happens.
 I lived a happy life like that until he came along.

 It was one of our usual group hangouts, that day is when everyone truly got together and the group was formed, it was the day I met him.
 He’s an intelligent guy with such a hearty personality.
 But most of all we understood each other on another wavelength than everybody else.
 I guess that is what drew me in.
 Like before I never saw him as more than a friend for a long time.

 But then he started treating me different to everyone else like I was the only one who understood him, which was true.
 We had our own jokes, our own way of communication it was fun and new.
 And I saw a glimmer of hope, that maybe this is the time that I was special to someone.